Table of Contents

 - Our thoughts on possible future changes to the taxation system

-In general, most taxation schemes apply nationally but there are often cases where regional differences can arise.
-These can occur for several reasons, for example:
+In general, most taxation schemes apply nationally, but there are cases where regional differences apply such as in free trade zones (FTZ).
+The following can occur, for example:

-- Tax incentives in China that apply only to specific regions or industries (for example lower CIT rates)
+- Corporate Income Tax incentives (tax breaks) in China that apply to specific regions and in specific industries

-- Policies and changes that are first tested/trialed regionally before expansion nationwide (for example recent VAT reform)
+- Policies and changes to tax rates that are tested and trialed regionally before expansion nationwide.

 - Special tax rates or policies which apply to Free Trade Zones

-There are two main types of tax that apply to companies in China.
+There are two types of taxes that apply to wholly foreign owned companies (WFOEs) in China.

-China Business Tax or Corporate Income Tax (CIT) applies to all companies in China.
+The Chinese Business Tax or Corporate Income Tax (CIT) applies to all companies in China, foreign owned & Chinese owned.
 It is levied on company profits at a rate of 25%.
-These days, CIT applies equally to all companies.
-There used to be separate rates in place for domestic and foreign companies, but these were equalized as part of reforms to the Corporate Income Tax Law in 2008.
+Prior to 2008, domestic and foreign companies were imposed separate income tax rates, but these were equalized in as part of reforms to the Corporate Income Tax Law in 2008.

 CIT is calculated on an accrual basis – that is income and expenses are recorded at the time they are earned/spent.
 It is calculated and paid monthly or quarterly (within 15 days of the period end), and then reconciled annually as part of a company’s year-end audit.
-Additional tax is paid or a rebate applied for as appropriate at this time.
+As part of the annual audit, either additional tax is paid by the company or a tax refund is applied based on the calculations.